Sep 30, 2024

 Picking whitelisted CAs from Ryan's list, found that GlobalSign should be added, and that it already signs Google's GTS CA's (so latter are unnecessary), while "Baltimore CyberTrust Root" seem to be a strange omission, as it signs CloudFlare's CA cert, which should've been a major thing on the pie chart in that eIDAS open letter.

-But otherwise, that's pretty much it, leaving a couple of CAs instead of a hundred, and couple days into it so far, everything seem to be working fine with just those.
+But otherwise, that's pretty much it, leaving a couple of top-level CAs instead of a hundred, and couple days into it so far, everything seem to be working fine with just those.
 Occasional "missing root" error can be resolved easily by adding that root to the list, or ignoring it for whatever irrelevant one-off pages, though this really doesn't seem to be an issue at all.

 To be fair, there are proposals and movements to remedy this situation, like Certificate Transparency and various cert and TLS policies/parameters' pinning, but I'm not hugely optimistic, and just hope that a quick fix like this might be enough to be on the right side of "you don't need to outrun the bear, just the other guy" metaphor.